-Kongsrud summarizes the project, “We have been amazed at what Monarch does for us.
+Kongsrud summarises the project, “We have been amazed at what Monarch does for us.
 We couldn’t possibly have rewritten our applications to .NET by hand in the time it took to migrate the existing application to .NET with Monarch.
 We are now able to present a thoroughly modern user interface to new prospects and that is very exciting for us.
 We are also very excited at the ‘what can we do now’ possibilities ASNA Monarch has provided us with .NET and our new Web user interface.”
 (See the new user interface gallery below.)

 Vitec Nice ASNA Monarch Screen Gallery